The basics needed for a backyard wildlife habitat

 backyard wildlife habitat with two Blue Jays; one is bathing and the other is perched on the edge.

-Blue Jays enjoying a birdbath.
-(Rachel Kramer / Flickr; cc by 2.0)
+Blue Jays enjoying a birdbath (Rachel Kramer / Flickr; CC BY 2.0)

 Concrete birdbath on a pedestal with a squirrel stretched out on the edge.

 Aah!
 A refreshing break!
-(Jeff Barton / Flickr; cc by 2.0)
+(Jeff Barton / Flickr; CC BY 2.0)

 Water sources can take other forms, too: water feature, pond, whiskey half-barrel filled with water, or something as simple as a flowerpot saucer holding fresh water.